lumi-ai-factory/data_management/content/2-2_applying_ai-ready_data.md

 ---

-Q: Why do data readiness issues often become visible only at scale? (select all)
+Q: Why do data readiness issues often become visible only at scale?
 - [x] Manual preprocessing and ad-hoc fixes become bottlenecks in automated workflows.
 - [ ] More GPUs automatically improve data quality problems.
 - [x] Parallel processing exposes inconsistencies that may not appear in small-scale workflows.